Archives November 2004

 The presentation for the PyGTA meeting on Tuesday is mostly complete.
 I have everything save a sample for the subclassing built-in types section.
 Still some polishing to do, but it's basically ready to go.

 Tomorrow begins work on the Hot Spot project in earnest.
-Hopefully it'll just be a week or two, I ...!-->!-->
+Hopefully it'll just be a week or two, I'd like to ...!-->!-->

 Margery's daughter Jean also dropped in for a few games.
 She's getting considerably better these days.
 I, however, with no sleep and far too much caf coffee was barely functional.

 Grams was in very good shape.
-She was remarking how her hands were steady, and that she was going to whump me good ...!-->!-->
+She was remarking how her hands were steady, and that she was going to whump me good because of ...!-->!-->

 Tried to sleep for 4 hours or so without any luck.
-Unfortunately, the entire time I seemed to be spinning in two almost dreams (like a dream, but you're awake, you know what you're thinking, and you're still aware of your environment, but you're playing a little movie in you head ...
+Unfortunately, the entire time I seemed to be spinning in two almost dreams (like a dream, but you're awake, you know what you're thinking, and you're still aware of your environment, but you're playing a little movie in you head).
+Neither of them was ...

 Wound up hanging out at Starbucks in Forest Hill this evening with Shane and Lara.
 Nothing really deep discussed, though Shane and I did wind up kvetching about the political climate in North America a little on the way home.